CANopenNode/CANopenNode/doc/gettingStarted.md

 ### Next steps
-Now you can enter the big world of [CANopen devices](http://can-newsletter.org/hardware).

-You can also build your own CANopen device with your favourite microcontroller, see *deviceSupport.md*.
-There is also a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

 Assigning Node-ID or CAN bitrate, which support LSS configuration, is described in *LSSusage.md*.

 Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).

+Custom CANopen device can be created based on own Object Dictionary.
+Use *EDSEditor.exe* from https://github.com/robincornelius/libedssharp to generate one.
+It runs in Linux or Windows.
+For principles see *objectDictionary.md*.
+There are also many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download, for example CiA401.

+For own CANopen device with own microcontroller, see *deviceSupport.md*.
+There is a bare-metal demo for [PIC microcontrollers](https://github.com/CANopenNode/CANopenPIC), most complete example is for PIC32.

+Another interesting tool is [CANopen for Python](https://github.com/christiansandberg/canopen).

 Accessing real CANopen devices is the same as described above for virtual CAN interface.
 Some tested USB to CAN interfaces, which are native in Linux kernel are:
  - Simple serial [USBtin](http://www.fischl.de/usbtin/) - Start with: `sudo slcand -f -o -c -s8 /dev/ttyACM0 can0; sudo ip link set up can0`